- Live Rates

-Summary: Home prices in Seattle rose by around 87% from 2009 to 2019.
+Home prices in Seattle rose by around 106% from 2010 to 2020.
 That was one of the highest gains among the major metro areas in the U.S., for that 10-year time period.
-Where will prices go from 2020 and on?
+Where will prices go from 2021 and on?

 We hear a lot about home-price changes from year to year.
 But what about the long term?
 Sometimes, it’s interesting to see how much home values rise during a 10- or even 20-year period.